(Pollution, Tom Lehrer)

 Wall Street investing is really quite a thrill.

-If the street hoods don't get you, Goldman's asset backed bankers will.
+If the street hoods don't get you, those Goldman bankers will.

 Wear a gas mask and a veil.